Here's How Your Trade BigCommerce Holdings Inc. (BIGC) Aggressively Right Now

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BIGC starting from Dhatt Brian Singh, who sale 15,000 shares at the price of $37.88 back on Dec 27.
-After this action, Dhatt Brian Singh now owns 64,009 shares of BigCommerce Holdings Inc., valued at $568,263 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BIGC starting from Klein Russell Scott, who sale 2,500 shares at the price of $30.25 back on Jan 18.
+After this action, Klein Russell Scott now owns 262,225 shares of BigCommerce Holdings Inc., valued at $75,625 using the latest closing price.

-Mengoli Jeff, the Chief Legal Officer/Secretary of BigCommerce Holdings Inc., sale 15,400 shares at $40.17 during a trade that took place back on Dec 22, which means that Mengoli Jeff is holding 107,009 shares at $618,673 based on the most recent closing price.
+Dhatt Brian Singh, the Chief Technology Officer of BigCommerce Holdings Inc., sale 15,000 shares at $37.88 during a trade that took place back on Dec 27, which means that Dhatt Brian Singh is holding 64,009 shares at $568,263 based on the most recent closing price.

 Stock Fundamentals for BIGC